 (4) All of your affiliates.

-(b) If you fail to disclose this information, or provide false information, the Federal agency taking the action may seek further criminal, civil or administrative action against you, as appropriate.
+(b) If you fail to disclose this information or provide false information, the Federal agency taking the action may seek further criminal, civil, or administrative action against you, as appropriate.

 § 180.830 Under what conditions do I get an additional opportunity to challenge the facts on which the proposed debarment is based?

-(a) You as a respondent will not have an additional opportunity to challenge the facts if the debarring official determines that—
+(a) As a respondent, you will not have an additional opportunity to challenge the facts if the debarring official determines that:

 (1) Your debarment is based upon a conviction or civil judgment;

-(2) Your presentation in opposition contains only general denials to information contained in the Notice of Proposed Debarment; or
+(2) Your presentation in opposition contains only general denials to the information contained in the Notice of Proposed Debarment; or

 (3) The issues raised in your presentation in opposition to the proposed debarment are not factual in nature, or are not material to the debarring official's decision whether to debar.

-(b) You will have an additional opportunity to challenge the facts if the debarring official determines that—
+(b) You will have an additional opportunity to challenge the facts if the debarring official determines that:

 (1) The conditions in paragraph (a) of this section do not exist; and